edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 ## Frameworks {/* frameworks */}

-{{ PRODUCT }} provides prefetching integration for a few of the following front-end frameworks:
+{{ PRODUCT }} provides prefetching integration for the following front-end frameworks:
 ### React {/* react */}

 The `{{ PACKAGE_NAME }}/react` package provides a `Prefetch` component that you can wrap around any link to prefetch the link when it becomes visible in the viewport: